 The radio was called the 'wireless'.
 I don't know why the name changed over the years to 'radio', but I do know that some twenty or so years later, anyone who still used the term 'wireless' was considered very out-of-date.

 The wireless in our house was a particularly attractive one.
 It was in a large polished wooden box which could lay claim to being a piece of furniture in its own right because it was so elegantly contoured and veneered in cross-ways veneers.
-I am very fortunate indeed to have a photograph of it - see the picture on the right.
+I am very fortunate indeed to have a photograph of it - see the photo.

 The wireless had a speaker covered in some sort of roughish fabric, a dial two, large knobs and two smaller ones.
 The left hand round knob clicked the wireless on and off and further twisting adjusted the volume; the right hand knob searched the stations; the right hand lever-knob adjusted the tone (bass or treble); and the left lever-knob selected long, medium of short wave.

 What always struck me was that every family seemed to have a different-looking wireless, housed in its own individually shaped box.
 Even the woods were different.